mps-youtube/yewtube/README.md

 </pre>

- Terminal based YouTube player and downloader.
+yewtube, forked from mps-youtube , is a Terminal based YouTube player and downloader.
 No Youtube API key required.
-Forked from mps-youtube

 Installation
 -----------